animal-crossing-music-extension/ac-music-extension/README.md

 ## Licensing

-Animal Crossing Music (Revamped) is licensed under the zlib license.
+Animal Crossing Music (Revived) is licensed under the zlib license.
 See [LICENSE.md](./LICENSE.md) for reference.